ChaitanyaCixLive/django-deploy/README.md

 Usage
 =====

-1. Install `django-deploy` and add it into your requirements.
+1. Install `django-deploy-setup` and add it into your requirements.

 2. Add `django_deploy` to your INSTALLED_APPS.